 With increasing $J_{\chi}$, at a critical $J_{\chi}$, there is a topological transition to a non-zero Chern number ($C$) state, which can also be seen from the Berry curvatures of the spinon bands.
-When $C\neq0$, the symmetry the Berry curvature becomes asymmetric, i.e, $\Omega(\vec{q})\neq\Omega(-\vec{q})$, which is the reason behind the non-vanishing Chern number.
+When $C\neq0$, the symmetry the Berry curvature is lost, i.e, $\Omega(\vec{q})\neq\Omega(-\vec{q})$.
 The plot of Berry curvature is shown in Fig.~\ref{fig:berry1}, before and after such a topological transition.

-Finally, we show the thermal Hall coefficients in the states with $C\neq0$, which peaks a appreciable value at the value of temperature equal to the gap in lower spinon band, in Fig.~\ref{fig:thermalhall}.
-Due to preserved symmetry of the Berry curvature, the Hall coefficients is vanishingly small in the case of the state with $C=0$.
+Finally, in Fig.~\ref{fig:thermalhall2}, we show the thermal Hall coefficients in the states with $C\neq0$, which peaks to an appreciable value at a temperature equal to the gap in the lower spinon band.
+Due to the preserved symmetry of the Berry curvature, the Hall coefficients is vanishingly small in the case of the state with $C=0$.